 So after I’d rolled up my yoga mat, I sat down with my journal and wrote down ‘I forgive myself for…’.
 And what came out was: not blogging, being a fraud (Ouch!
 Really?!), letting myself off the hook, being too easy on myself.
 But then I realised that I had been telling stories, just on my personal social media rather than more publicly.
 And that I’d found it easy to blog before because I’d build up some momentum.
 And once I really forgave myself for not blogging, I realised that all I had to do was to start, and keep going.
 And isn’t it wonderful that we can start as many times as we want?
 There’s nobody actually standing guard to tell us that we can’t blog today because we didn’t blog yesterday, or last week, or last month.
 We get to start again whenever we want.
 And really that’s all it takes to resume blogging.
 To make it okay that we haven’t, and then start.

 So now all I have to do is build up the momentum.
 To find the ease in blogging, and sharing my stories publicly once again.
 So blogging and sharing more stories publicly are now firmly ensconced within my daily ‘to-do’ list, because that’s how I built up my daily yoga practice.
 And that’s how I’ll gain the momentum so that blogging becomes, once more, just something that I do.

-If you know you’d benefit from blogging, but don’t seem to be able to build up to a blogging habit, then drop me an email at email@example.com to find out more about taking one of the six spots on my new service ‘Write And Review’.
+If you know you’d benefit from blogging, but don’t seem to be able to build up to a blogging habit, then click this link to find out more about taking one of the six spots on my new service ‘Write And Review’.
 We spend a bit of time each month to draft out four blog posts, then you write them, before sending them to me to review.
 I then send you back some suggestions about how to make the post even better, after which you decide which suggestions to adopt, before clicking ‘Publish’.
 A great way to get some blogging momentum and build up a blogging habit. 🙂